China arrests three Filipinos suspected of spying

 At least five Chinese nationals were arrested on suspicion of espionage in January and another two in February by Philippine authorities.

-The latest arrests in China come two days after the Chinese embassy in Manila issued a travel warning to its citizens about frequent "harassment" from Philippine law enforcement agencies.
+The latest arrests in China came two days after the Chinese embassy in Manila issued a travel warning to its citizens about frequent "harassment" from Philippine law enforcement agencies.

 On Thursday, state broadcaster CCTV reported that authorities had identified one of the suspected spies as a Philippine national who had lived and worked in China long-term and had been found conducting espionage near military facilities.